Coast to Coast Backcountry Tour

 THE COAST TO COAST BACKCOUNTRY TOUR WILL TAKE YOU AWAY FROM THE LIFTS IN SEARCH OF FRESH UNTOUCHED LINES IN SPECTACULAR SURROUNDINGS.

 Only bordered by the Sea of Japan to the east or the Pacific Ocean in the west, this tour will span across Southern Hokkaido chasing the best storm cells Siberia can produce.
 With no set agenda each day the goal will be to get you hiking into some wide open volcanic bowls and smashing endless fresh lines through spectacular white birch forests.

 Summiting Mt Yotei is on everyone’s Niseko touring bucket list if we are lucky enough.
-If we can summit, you will be among the few to do so and will be rewarded after your 4-5 hour slog with a blissful run into the volcano’s crater (see pic above) then the epic 1600m of vertical down!
+If we can summit the peak, you will be among the few to do so and will be rewarded after your 4-5 hour slog with a blissful run into the volcano’s crater (see pic above) then the epic 1600m of vertical down!

 Guided by two of our most experienced guides the Coast to Coast Backcountry Tour will allow you to get the most of your touring experience in Japan as well as enjoying unique Japanese cultural experiences.